paunstefan/mercury_os/README.md

 docker run --rm -it --entrypoint tmux --name mercury_dev -v  "$(pwd)":/usr/src/mercury_os/ mercuryos/dev
 ```

 The Makefile also contains a `docker` command to start the container.
+By default it uses Podman,
-(It uses Podman, which is a drop-in replacement for Docker)
+which is a drop-in replacement for Docker, but you can change it by modifying the `RUNNER` variable
+in the Makefile.

 ### Build process

 After installing the dependencies or starting the Docker container, you can run `make` to build the OS binary.
 The OS contains the Multiboot header, so it can be booted using any Multiboot compatible bootloader.

+If you want to fully use all OS features, you need the InitRD filesystem, for this you need an ISO with
+GRUB included.
+Run `make iso` to build it.

-3 files will be created in the root of the project:
+4 files will be created in the root of the project:

 * `kernel.amd64.bin.elf64` - The initial 64bit binary, with debugging symbols (can be used with GDB)
 * `kernel.amd64.bin` - Bootable OS binary, without debugging symbols.
 * `kernel.amd64.bin.dsm` - Dissassembly of the OS binary.
+* `os.iso` - OS image with GRUB and InitRD included

 ## Running